nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 Alright.
 I'm done.
 Alright.
 So you run up to the guy, run up to this specific guy, which which is a, kind of common goblin warrior.
 Run up to it and point at it.

 Next up is his turn.
 He's going to move back over here and wait.
 First things first.
-Not gonna move he he's going to pack Carson first with a sword for three points of damage.
+Not gonna move he he's going to pack Karsten first with a sword for three points of damage.
 Boom.

 Off my armor.
 It still gets me.
 I can just keep doing that.
 Just leave it alone.
 But and he's gonna run away, and he's going to enter into a goblin song.

 Ah, I could've killed him when I did.
 I can hear it.
 Alright.
 Which is going to fail Yes.
 Which is very sad.

 It's sad.
-And now, Sameer, you are up.
+And now, Simear, you are up.
 Arced and get out of combat.
 Alright.
 I don't know what it's doing, but it's not even what I told you.

 Yeah.
 I clicked on my character sheet to get it to minimize, and it decided to do that.
 Oh, well, no worries.
 And go 35 feet or 30?
 30.